RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Custom CA certificates

-**v7.6 problem:** Connecting to databases or internal services that use private/internal certificate authorities required manually editing deploy templates to add volume mounts and environment variables for the CA bundle.
+**Before:** Connecting to databases or internal services that use private/internal certificate authorities required manually editing deploy templates to add volume mounts and environment variables for the CA bundle.

-**v7.7 solution:** The `customCACerts` section mounts a ConfigMap or Secret containing your CA certificates into all core service pods:
+**Now:** The `customCACerts` section mounts a ConfigMap or Secret containing your CA certificates into all core service pods:

 ```yaml
 customCACerts: